Importing your goods from outside the European Union

 Imports from outside the European Union (EU) into the UK must be declared to HM Revenue & Customs (HMRC).
 This is usually done using the Single Administrative Document (SAD), also known as form C88.
 SADs can be submitted either electronically using the Customs Handling of Import and Export Freight (CHIEF) system, or manually (although manual submissions may take longer to process).
-See our guide on UK's import and export processing system CHIEF.
+See UK's import and export processing system CHIEF.

 The declaration also includes a customs procedure code explaining what is being done with the goods, eg import to free circulation or use of one of the customs procedures such as temporary admission.
 Together with the commodity code, this helps determine what rate or type of import duty is to be charged and how the goods are to be treated.

 You can use an agent, such as a freight forwarder, to make the declaration on your behalf.
 This can make importing simpler and faster if you are not authorised to make electronic declarations yourself.
-You can register for some electronic Customs declaration processes such as Exports on the Government Gateway website.

-See our guide on how to value your imports for customs duty and trade statistics.
+Read more about how to value your imports for customs duty and trade statistics.

-Community/common transit (CT) procedures
+Union transit (CT) procedures

-Community transit (CT) is a customs procedure which allows customs and excise duties and VAT on imported goods to be suspended until the goods either reach their point of destination in the community or are exported out of it.
+Union transit (UT) is a customs procedure which allows customs and excise duties and VAT on imported goods to be suspended until the goods either reach their point of destination in the community or are exported out of it.
 The community transit procedure can also be used for movements to and from the European Free Trade Association (EFTA) countries, and is then known as common transit.
 The EFTA countries are Switzerland, Liechtenstein, Norway and Iceland.

 The New Computerised Transit System (NCTS) must be used for all community/common transit declarations except for private travellers (with goods in excess of their allowances) and for some authorised simplifications.
 Any potential taxes and duties on the goods must be guaranteed.
 Use of NCTS does not normally preclude use of other customs procedures such as customs warehousing.